The Domain of Definition of the L\'evy White Noise: L evy White Noises as Generalized Random Processes

-One of the advantages of the theory of generalized random processes is that it allows to properly define processes that do not admit a pointwise representation.
+One of the advantages of the theory of generalized random processes is that it allows to properly define random processes which do not admit a pointwise representation.
 The typical example is the Gaussian white noise.
 Following \cite{GelVil4}, we define the L\'evy white noise from its characteristic functional.

-A random variable $Y$ is said to be infinitely divisible if it can be decomposed as $Y= Y_1 + \ldots + Y_N$ with $(Y_1, \ldots , Y_N)$ i.i.d. for every $N$.
+A random variable $Y$ is said to be infinitely divisible if it can be decomposed as $Y= Y_1 + \cdots + Y_N$, {with $(Y_1, \ldots , Y_N)$ an i.i.d. random vector for every $N$}.
 The characteristic function of an infinitely divisible random variable cannot vanish and there exists a unique continuous function $\psi$ such that $\CF_Y(\xi) = \exp ( \psi (\xi) )$ (see \cite[Theorem 8.1]{Sato1994levy}).
-The log-characteristic function $\psi$ of an infinitely divisible random variable is called a \emph{L\'evy exponent} (or a characteristic exponent).
-The complete family of L\'evy exponents is specified by the L\'evy-Khintchine theorem. \begin{theorem}[Theorem 8.1, \cite{Sato1994levy}] A function $\psi : \R \rightarrow \C$ is a L\'evy exponent if and only if it can be written as
+The log-characteristic function $\psi$ of an infinitely divisible random variable is called its \emph{characteristic exponent}. {The complete family of characteristic exponents is specified by the L\'evy--Khintchine decomposition.
+According to \cite[Theorem 8.1]{Sato1994levy}, a function $\psi : \R \rightarrow \C$ is a characteristic exponent if and only if it can be written as